This section of the page features an image gallery, so if you're using a screen reader you may wish to jump to the main content.

 The cottage is just six miles from Barnstaple with its historic and renowned pannier market which opens six days a week.
 For those seeking local produce, there are quality farm shops within easy reach of the cottage selling home reared meat and home grown produce.

 The perfect way to explore this beautiful coastline is by bike, along the Tarka Trail that uses the old railways of North Devon and offers over 30 miles of traffic free cycling.

-Excellent course fishing at Bratton Fisheries, just 2 miles away.
+Excellent fly fishing at Bratton Fishery is just 2 miles away.

 Heating: Oil filled radiators included.

 Garden: There is an upper level garden for the washing line and a small grassed area.